chinapedia/wikipedia.abstract.en/Page/Snow.md

 Firn

-Firn_field_on_the_top_of_Säuleck.jpg—metamorphosed multi-year snow]] Firn is snow that has persisted for multiple years and has been recrystallized into a substance denser than névé, yet less dense and hard than glacial ice.
+—metamorphosed multi-year snow]] Firn is snow that has persisted for multiple years and has been recrystallized into a substance denser than névé, yet less dense and hard than glacial ice.
 Firn resembles caked sugar and is very resistant to shovelling.
 Its density generally ranges from to , and it can often be found underneath the snow that accumulates at the head of a glacier.
 The minimum altitude that firn accumulates on a glacier is called the _firn limit_, _firn line_ or _snowline_.[60][61]

 Movement